 Help Menu

 Online help for NUMI functionality consists of a Help Menu option on the major NUMI screens.
 The only option under this menu is User Guide.
-Selecting the option redirects users to the main Office of Quality and Performance (OQP) web page, where they will have hyperlinked access to
+Selecting the option redirects users to the main Office of Quality, Safety and Value (OQSV) web page, where they will have hyperlinked access to

 view the latest version of the NUMI User Guide.